janit/GraphQLStarwarsEzPlatformBundle/README.md

-# Import eZ Platform data schema for GraphQL Star Wars example
+# eZ Platform schema for GraphQL Star Wars example

 This is an example of data used by the Kaliop eZ Migrations Bundle for eZ Platform (and eZ Publish 5.x).